weynard02/KI-Assignment-1/README.md

 3. Encrypting files and storing it in the database
 4. Decrypting stored files before downloading

-Here are the preview of our website:
+Here is a preview of our website:
-> Welcome page
+#### Homepage
 ![11](images/homepage.png)
-> Register page
+#### Register page
 ![12](images/register.png)
-> Login page
+#### Login page
 ![13](images/login.png)
-> Edit files
+#### Edit files and username
 ![14](images/edit.png)
-> Download files
+#### Download files
 ![15](images/download.png)

 ## Benchmark
-The method that we are using to benchmark the 3 encryption method is comparing the decryption time for each method for 3 different file sizes 500kB, 1MB, and 2 MB.
-The reason the file size is small is due to the size restriction that is given for an HTTP POST request.
-The time measured are user run time and system run time using the `rusage()` function in PHP.
-We take 30 tries for each combination, therefore making 810 tries in total.
-The results are as follows:
+The methodology employed for benchmarking the three encryption methods involves a comparative analysis of their decryption times across three distinct file sizes: 500KB, 1MB, and 2MB.
+The constraint of adhering to the size limitations imposed by HTTP POST requests necessitates the use of smaller file sizes.
+To measure decryption performance, the evaluation leverages the user runtime and system runtime metrics obtained through the utilization of the rusage() function in PHP.
+This process entails conducting 30 iterations for each combination, thereby accumulating a total of 270 trials.
+The resulting outcomes are summarized as follows:

 ### AES
 ![1](images/AES.png)